realfaiq/100-Days-of-Python/README.md

 Day-9: Dived Deeper into the concepts of OOP.
 Covered the four basic pillars i.e. Abstraction, Encapsulation, Inheritance, Polymorphism. <br />
 Day-10: Revised the concepts of OOP in particular class, variables, methods, inheritance. <br />
 Day-11: Revised the concepts of Inheritance and went deep into the concepts like inhertiance, multiple inheritance, class explosions, duck typing, composition, mixins, inheritance vs compostion. <br />
+Day-12: Revised all the concepts of OOP studied this week.